LifeOfBrianOC/Get-VCFPasswordExpiry/README.md

-# checkVCFPasswordExpiry
+# Get-VCFPasswordExpiry
-Function to check expiry of VCF user passwords
+Function to get expiry of VCF user passwords